profvjreddi/homepage/content/blog/internships-support-not-define.md

 ### Why Research Timelines Matter

 Good research, especially in areas like computer architecture and systems, is typically 5 to 7 years ahead of what industry needs today.
 Look at most successful professors and you'll notice their work isn't immediately applicable.
 Quantum computing researchers are working on systems that won't be commercially viable for years.
 Memory systems researchers are designing architectures for chips that don't exist yet.
-ML systems researchers are solving problems for models that are just starting to be trained.
+ML systems researchers are (well, hopefully) solving problems for models that are just starting to be trained.

 This is exactly what makes the research valuable.
 By the time those systems, chips, or models exist, the research has already explored the design space and identified the solutions.